JamieKitson/Grepbook/README.md

 ------------------

 You will need to create a "files" directory, writable by the www-data user.
 This directory should not be browsable to preserve privacy.
+You can acheive the latter with `Options -Indexes` in an .htaccess file.

 Known Issues
 ------------